Nicolas0267373836/Nicolas0267373836/README.md

 ### 🛠️ Skills & Expertise 🛠️
 Through my journey, I've honed a variety of skills that make me a well-rounded QA engineer:

-HTML & CSS: Crafting the web’s structure and style.
 MySQL & SQL: Managing and querying databases efficiently.
 Git: Version control to keep track of every change.
 Python: Automating tasks and testing.